ximilian/advent_of_code_2017/README.md

 # Advent of Code 2017

-This repository represents my personal solutions for the 'Advent Of Code 2017' challenges.
+This repository represents my personal solutions for the '[Advent Of Code 2017](http://adventofcode.com/2017)' challenges.

 The solutions are numbered by day, with a title describing the challenge itself.
-I use CMake to compile and tests everything (the building system has been taken from [here](https://github.com/snikulov/google-test-examples)
+I use CMake to compile and tests everything (the building system has been taken from [here](https://github.com/snikulov/google-test-examples)).

 # Solved challenges
 1. Circular Sum